All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Side Effects in Men

 Men generally report GI side effects at somewhat lower rates than women.
 A pooled analysis across the STEP program showed nausea in 36% of men versus 48% of women.
-However, the side effect profile is still meaningful and worth preparing for.
+But the side effect profile is still meaningful and worth preparing for.

 Common Side Effects of Oral Semaglutide in Men